aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 Imagine the function executes successfully, but the client never receives the response due to a connection issue.
 It is safe to retry in this instance, as the idempotent decorator will return a previously saved response.

+!!! warning "Making JSON APIs Idempotent"
+    To ensure JSON structured APIs are fully idempotent we must ensure the idempotent key is a valid JSON object.

+    To do this we can [customize the default behaviour](#customizing-the-default-behavior) with *event_key_jmespath* and the [JMESPath built-in function](/utilities/jmespath_functions) *powertools_json()*.

 === "payment.py"

     ```python hl_lines="2-4 10 12 15 20"